What is Universal Credit?

 How do I claim Universal Credit?

-As a result, your means-tested benefit will decrease if you are being paid Carer’s Allowance, although you’ll probably be better off in total.
-Read more in ‘What effect would claiming have on other benefits I receive?’ in Carer’s Allowance.
+- Any means-tested benefit you receive will decrease if you are being paid Carer’s Allowance, although you’ll probably be better off in total.
+To find out more, read the section ‘What effect would claiming have on other benefits I receive?’ in our Carer’s Allowance article.

 Find out how to apply and prepare for a carer’s assessment and discover what to expect throughout the process.